USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 that is focused on developing advanced modeling and simulation capabilities that leverage high-performance computing resources.
-This ASC derivative plan has been successfully used to manage project quality in several EPA NHSRC modeling software projects including WST and WNTR.
+This ASC derivative plan has been successfully used to manage project quality in two EPA water distribution system modeling software projects, specifically WST and WNTR.

 Project Description
 -------------------